Welcome to a tutorial on how to use sessions in PHP. So you have heard of this session thing, and trying to figure out how it works?

 . - If the user clears the cookies, the session will also be lost.

 - Sessions are file-based.
-If you are working with distributed servers, this will fail badly (unless you have some way to share the session file across different servers).
+If you are working with distributed servers, this may end up with some trouble (unless you have a way to share the session file across different servers).
 Consider setting the session to save into a database instead.
 See the “cross-domain session” link below.

 REFERENCES & LINKS